 2201 Fendley Mill Road, La Grange, KY 40031

 Hours: Friday through Monday 11 a.m. to 6 p.m.
 Cost: $10 per person to float; $15 per person for certified dives.

 To learn more, visit fallingrockpark.biz or call (502) 939-5049.

 Located about 20 minutes north of town in La Grange is Falling Rock Park, otherwise known as The Quarry, which was opened to the public in 1996 by Joe Clark.
 Originally intended to be used as a park, as well as a practice and training facility for divers, this beautiful swimming hole is filled only with rainwater (no runoffs), making it some of the cleanest in the area.
 And because it’s filled only with rainwater, it took 15 years to be completely filled.
 Falling Rock Park is ideal for a day getaway, but it’s only for ages 18 and older.
 Float around and take in the scenic surroundings—a day at the quarry is a sure way to get some sun, have some fun and meet some new people.
 Just remember the sunscreen.
 And no fishing or pets are allowed.

 Big Rock Park

 Located within the stunning Cherokee Park, Big Rock Park is one of the most beloved spots around.
-Visitors can enjoy a picnic in the pavilion or some play time on the children’s playground, but the big draw is that Beargrass Creek runs right through the park, making it ideal for a picnic and a wade.
-(You might see some people swimming, but that is not the norm and they might have just fallen in the creek.)
-After heavy rains there is sometimes a small, trickling waterfall, which can be seen on the way there.
+Visitors can enjoy a picnic in the pavilion or some playtime on the children’s playground, but the big draw is that Beargrass Creek runs right through the park, making it ideal for a picnic and a wade.
+(You might see some people swimming, but that is not the norm.)
+After heavy rains, there is sometimes a small, trickling waterfall, which can be seen on the way there.
 And while the Big Rock is the main attraction, the path to it requires walking on rocky and muddy ground, so sensible footwear is strongly suggested.

 The Parklands of Floyds Fork